How & Why to Keep Running in Winter

 2. Choose the Right Footwear

 Invest in winter-specific running shoes or traction aids to ensure a safer and more enjoyable running experience.
 Choose temperature-regulating running socks with arch support; we prefer a mid-crew height for the extra calf warmth.
-More thoughts on choosing the right running socks here
+More thoughts on choosing the right running socks here.
+If you prefer an over-the-calf height, our skiing socks are a great option.

 3. Hydrate and Protect Your Skin